BIRDSgroup/SpecGMM/DataBase/README.md

 # Database

-The datasets used in this study are available at this link:
+The datasets used in this study are available at this link: https://bit.ly/SpecGMM-Database

-The dataset details are available in this file.
+The dataset details are available in this file: